 After years of living in small flats with even smaller kitchens, I could wax poetic about the endless joys of having a dishwasher now that I finally live somewhere big enough to house one.
-I genuinely couldn’t imagine returning to a life where I had to shimmy into the washing-up gloves every evening, which is why I was so frustrated when I realized that my dishwasher was doing more harm than good to my cutlery.
+I genuinely couldn’t imagine returning to a life where I had to shimmy into the washing-up gloves every evening.
+I was so frustrated when I realized that my dishwasher was doing more harm than good to my cutlery.

-For a few months, I’d noticed small reddish-brown marks on my plates and mugs after they’d finished going through a cycle in one of the best dishwashers.
-I was confused by this and couldn’t really figure out why this was happening.
-In true-to-form fashion, I mentally shrugged and decided not to really worry about it unless it got worse (spoiler alert – it did).
+For a few months, I’d noticed minor reddish-brown marks on my plates and mugs after they’d finished going through a cycle in one of the best dishwashers.
+I was confused and couldn’t figure out why this was happening.
+In true-to-form fashion, I mentally shrugged and decided not to worry about it unless it got worse (spoiler alert – it did).

-This weekend, as I was putting away newly washed cutlery, I realized that there was a small nick in the facade of one of my forks, with rust forming around it.
-Immediately perturbed, I started to closely examine all of my cutlery and quickly realized that almost half of my knives, forks, and spoons were similarly afflicted.
-In a total coin-drop moment, I also realized that the red-brown spots on my crockery must have been caused by spots of rust being washed around the dishwasher during a cycle.
+As I was putting away newly washed cutlery this weekend, I noticed a small nick in the facade of one of my forks, and rust was forming around it.
+Immediately perturbed, I examined my cutlery closely and quickly realized that almost half of my knives, forks, and spoons were similarly afflicted.
+In a total coin-drop moment, I also learned that the red-brown spots on my crockery must have been caused by spots of rust being washed around the dishwasher during a cycle.

-While ingesting small amounts of rust ordinarily won’t affect your health, it’s obviously not a good idea to keep using rusty cutlery in the long term.
+While ingesting small amounts of rust ordinarily won’t affect your health, using rusty cutlery in the long term is not a good idea.
 I reluctantly threw out my old cutlery and bought an entirely new set.
 However, replacing my cutlery didn’t fix the root cause of the problem – why was my dishwasher making my cutlery rust in the first place?

 I consulted David Palmer, LG’s Senior Product Specialist of Home Appliances, who said, “Metals can begin to rust when they come into contact with oxygen or water.
-This is a natural chemical reaction and does not mean your appliance is faulty.
-Salty and acidic water can further speed up the corrosion process, causing your cutlery to rust quickly.
+This natural chemical reaction does not mean your appliance is faulty.
+Salty and acidic water can further speed up corrosion, causing your cutlery to rust quickly.

-Combining grease, moisture, and heat for prolonged periods of time inside your dishwasher can also cause corrosion on stainless steel.
-Leaving your dishwasher closed after a cycle will keep residual steam in the appliance, which will cool and condense on items, leaving them damp for longer periods."
+Combining grease, moisture, and heat for prolonged periods inside your dishwasher can also cause corrosion on stainless steel.
+Leaving your dishwasher closed after a cycle will keep residual steam in the appliance, which will cool and condense on items, leaving them damp for more extended periods."

 3 ways I stopped cutlery rusting in my dishwasher